Tom Tate: CCC Operation Yabber

-Other misconduct
+Social media misconduct

 In December 2018, Tate was found guilty of official misconduct by the Local Government Remuneration and Discipline Tribunal.
 He was ordered to undergo counselling and pay a $1250 fine for making "untrue and unreasonable comments" on social media, criticising fellow Councillor Glenn Tozer.
 The comments were related to funding Tozer's MBA through a local university, which Tate deemed inappropriate use of ratepayer funds.
 Tate admitted guilty in protecting ratepayer funds.
 Subsequently, another allegation of inappropriate conduct was made against him, but there was insufficient evidence for a finding.

 Personal life

 Tate has been married to his wife, Ruth, since 1980, and they have four children all residing on the Gold Coast.